neondatabase/website/content/docs/guides/neosync-anonymize.md

 ## Neosync setup

-The Neosync setup involves setting up a connection to the destination database and creating and running a data synchronization job to create anonymized data in the destination database.
+The Neosync setup involves setting up a connection to the destination database and creating a data synchronization job to create anonymized data in the destination database.

 ### Create a destination database connection

 1. Navigate to [Neosync](https://www.neosync.dev/) and log in.
-Go to **Connections** > **New Connection** then click on **Postgres**.
+Go to **Connections** > **New Connection** and click on **Postgres**.

 2. Enter a unique name for the connection in the **Connection Name** field.
-We'll give it the same name as the database in this example: `neosync-destination`
+We'll give the connection the same name as the database: `neosync-destination`

 3. Paste the Neon database connection string in the **Connection URL** field and click **Test Connection** to verify that the connection works.